Emment-Yamikani/XytherOS/README.md

 ## License

-XytherOS is released under the MIT license.
+xytherOS is released under the MIT license.
 See `LICENSE` for more details.

 ## Contact

 For discussions, issues, and feature requests, feel free to open an issue or reach out to the community.

 ---
-XytherOS: Where Imagination Meets Execution.
+xytherOS: Where Imagination Meets Execution.